DunhamGitHub/pokecrystal/README.md

 This adds various QOL improvements.

 - Better attacks
-- Rare Candies 1$ at Shop
+- Shop at Cherrygrove sells Rare Candies etc. for 1$
 - Random encounters of all Monsters
 - Main character is Gary
 - Rival is Misty